 - student's school locker

+- student's car parked on school property

 - student's bag or clothing

 - student's desk or other assigned seating area

 - student's person

 - student's electronic devices and media (phones, etc...)

 School officials may not request or require a student or his or her parent/guardian to provide a password or other related account information to gain access to the student's account or profile on a social networking website.